Existential risk from artificial intelligence: Dangerous capabilities

+of Advanced International Studies, said AI poses a similar challenge 25 years later.

 Social manipulation

 Geoffrey Hinton warned in 2023 that the ongoing profusion of AI-generated text, images, and videos will make it more difficult to distinguish truth from misinformation, and that authoritarian states could exploit this to manipulate elections.
 Such large-scale, personalized manipulation capabilities can increase the existential risk of a worldwide "irreversible totalitarian regime".
 Malicious actors could also use them to fracture society and make it dysfunctional.

 Cyberattacks

 AI-enabled cyberattacks are increasingly considered a present and critical threat.
 According to NATO's technical director of cyberspace, "The number of attacks is increasing exponentially".
 AI can also be used defensively, to preemptively find and fix vulnerabilities, and detect threats.

-A NATO technical director has said that AI-driven tools can dramatically enhance cyberattack capabilities—boosting stealth, speed, and scale—and may destabilize international security if offensive uses outstrip defensive adaptations.
+AI-driven tools could boost the "accessibility, success rate, scale, speed, stealth, and potency" of cyberattacks and destabilize international security if offensive uses outstrip defensive adaptations.

 Speculatively, such hacking capabilities could be used by an AI system to break out of its local environment, generate revenue, or acquire cloud computing resources.

+On May 13, 2026, Lee Klarich estimated that businesses had only three to five months to get ahead of AI-driven exploits.
+He said companies must step up cybersecurity defenses to prepare for AI attacks.